-18th January 2021
+18th January 2023

-Another year has passed, and as we move on with our lives in this Covid world, we not only think about those lost on the 18th January 1977 but now those suffering a loss to the Coronavirus Pandemic.
-As stated on many occasions, those who lose a loved one in any situation is sad, but to lose someone in tragic circumstances, there is no closure.
+Another year has passed, and as we move on with our lives in this post Covid world, we not only think about those lost on the 18th January 1977, but now those who suffered a loss during the past year.

-Six months have now passed and the association still keeps working in the background.
+Another year has now passed and the association still keeps working in the background.

 What does the Granville Train Disaster Association Incorporated do?